 Don't book your flight until OIE informs you whether or not the program will run!

 If your program is confirmed to run, you will receive a "green light" email from OIE that will outline your next steps - including flight booking information.
 Do not book your flight until you receive this “green light” email.

 If a flight is required to submit your visa application, then you must purchase your flight before the date of your visa appointment.
-Please note: As of April 13, 2021, the Italian Consulate in New York is not requiring that a flight be purchased at the time of the visa appointment.

 Western Europe Semester students cannot book flights until their rotations are assigned.